Dog Breed Restrictions by Insurance Companies

 Sign the petition urging your state's insurance commission to protect consumers and focus on the behavior of the dog.

-This white paper discusses the discriminatory impact of the insurance industry's use of dog breed lists to deny homeowner and renters insurance coverage and renewals, create policy exclusions, and place limitations on coverage.
+This white paper discusses the breed restriction impact of the insurance industry's use of dog breed lists to deny homeowner and renters insurance coverage and renewals, create policy exclusions, and place limitations on coverage.
 Download the whitepaper

 Six states have either passed or have legislation pending regarding homeowners insurance and dog breeds.
-Twenty two States have banned breed discrimination.
+Twenty two States have banned breed-specific legislation.
 Download this flyer to learn more.

 This article by the Platte Institute discusses how pit bull bans affect responsible owners who have raised their pets as family members.
 Negligent owners who are attracted to pit bulls because of their negative reputation and who use them as status symbols or for fighting will not be influenced by the law.

 The American Bar Association’s House of Delegates passed a resolution in 2012 urging all state, territorial, and local legislative bodies and governmental agencies to adopt comprehensive breed-neutral dangerous dog/reckless owner laws that ensure due process protections for owners, encourage responsible pet ownership, and focus on the behavior of both dog owners and dogs.
-The resolution also urges the repeal of any breed-discriminatory or breed-specific provisions.
+The resolution also urges the repeal of any breed-specific legislation or provisions.

 This tool helps you to determine the economic impact of dog breed bans for your city or state.